President & CEO

 Her drive is a selfless one.
 These accolades, as well as her many past leadership roles at Alberta Health Services, Foothills Medical Centre and Alberta Children’s Hospital, were all intended to be in service to her community.
 For Andrea, there is no greater service than helping someone survive a critical illness or injury.
 Which is why, as president and CEO of STARS, she is right where she belongs.
 In this role she is responsible for the overall direction of our operations and works to build upon our external relationships with donors, governments and key partners.
 Strengthening these relationships is vital to our ability to provide the best-possible service our communities.

-Andrea’s leadership and contributions to business and her community have been widely recognized, both as a member of the board of directors of both Bow Valley College and Calgary Airport Authority and one of WXN’s Top 100 Most Powerful Women in Canada in 2015.
+Andrea’s leadership and contributions to business and her community have been widely recognized, both as a member of the board of directors of Bow Valley College, Calgary Airport Authority and Canadian Pacific Railway, and as one of WXN’s Top 100 Most Powerful Women in Canada in 2015.

 Chief Medical Officer